 “Straight off the bat we’re doing a lot of work in the local market,” Ferguson says.
 “Christmas is close, and we’re offering lobsters at pretty good prices.
-We can’t sit around – we have to move on, so we are moving on to other markets.”
+We can’t sit around.
+We have to move on, so we’re moving on to other markets.”

-Adding to the stress of the situation, exporters are still in the dark about what’s really going on, and when – or if – the situation will be resolved.
+Adding to the stress of the situation, exporters are still in the dark about what’s really going on.
+It’s unclear when – or if – the situation will be resolved.